moochee/moochee/README.md

 ## Add New Quiz?

 There are 2 types of quiz:
-- **Private quiz** is available only to its creator
+- **Private Quiz** is available only to its creator
   - Click the icon ⚙️ on the top right corner after sso
-- **Public quiz** is available to all who can login in via sso
+- **Public Quiz** is available to all who can login via sso
-  - All public quizzes are located in [/quiz](https://github.tools.sap/acdc/gorilla/tree/master/quiz) folder as JSON file.
-New public quiz can be added by [sending a pull request](https://github.tools.sap/acdc/gorilla/new/master/quiz).
+  - All public quizzes are located in [/quiz](https://github.tools.sap/acdc/gorilla/tree/master/quiz) as JSON.
+New one can be added by [sending a pull request](https://github.tools.sap/acdc/gorilla/new/master/quiz).

 ## Dev How-To